Braid: Hair braiding

-Mädchen, die Haare flechtend (1887), pby Albert Anker.
+Mädchen, die Haare flechtend (1887), by Albert Anker.

 The oldest known reproduction of hair braiding may go back about 30,000 years: the Venus of Willendorf, a female figurine estimated to have been made between about 28,000 and 25,000 BC in modern-day Austria.
 The Venus of Brassempouy from the southwest of France is estimated to be about 25,000 years old and shows a braided hairstyle.

-Although many cultures want to take sole credit for the braid, they cannot be traced to a single origin.
+In Africa, the earliest evidence of braided hair dates back to 3500 BCE, particularly among the Himba people of Namibia.
+This ancient practice, which is over 5,000 years old, held deep cultural, social, and religious significance, representing a person's tribe, age, marital status, and wealth.
 Like how different versions of Cinderella are traceable to nearly every culture, braids, too, are polygenetic.
 One early example of hair braiding takes place in 1279-1213 BCE as recorded in the story of Isis: "when some of the queen's maidens came to the well, she greeted them kindly and began to braid their hair."

 During the Bronze Age and Iron Age, many peoples in the Near East, Asia Minor, Caucasus, East Mediterranean and North Africa are depicted in art with braided or plaited hair and beards.
 Similarly, the practice is recorded in Europe, Africa, India, China, Japan, Australasia and Central Asia.

 Braiding is traditionally a social art.
 Because of the time it takes to braid hair, people have often taken time to socialize while braiding and having their hair braided.
 It begins with the elders making simple knots and braids for younger children.
 Older children watch and learn from them, start practicing on younger children, and eventually learn the traditional designs.
 This carries on a tradition of bonding between elders and the new generation.